Date: 29/10/2021 | Reading time: 5 minutes | Views: 18873

-In case you haven't noticed already, all the pearl jewelry that you can find on our website are natural and have the following indicator Pearls AAA 0.6 cm.
+All the pearl jewelry that you can find on our website are natural and have the following indicator Pearls AAA.
 Because we received questions about the typology of pearls and semi-precious stones of Anyoli jewelry, we decided to put together a short guide to natural pearls.

 These, in order to become jewelry, follow a long training process.
 Being natural and therefore difficult to control by humans, pearls have become very valuable.